 Paul points out the Corinthians’ tolerance of heresy, immorality, and corruption.
 Paul’s opponents are identified with the cunning serpent.

-In this post-Christian world, fewer believe in the real presence of the Eucharist.
+In this post-Christian secular world, there continues to remain a low percentage of Catholics believing in the Real Presence of the Eucharist.

 In this secular culture, if you do not approve, accept, or tolerate someone’s lifestyle, you are often deemed as intolerant, bigoted, hateful, and extreme.
 (Those who seek tolerance are quite often the ones who are intolerant toward others!)